Skip to Content

 Let’s start by discussing some of the best rockhounding sites in Tennessee.
 Generally, the eastern side is the wealthiest part of the state, where most rockhounding locations are present.
 Still, the best areas are scattered throughout the state.

-The best rockhounding sites are the Horse Mountain, Cumberland Plateau, Tennessee River, Cannon County, Ben Lomond Mountain, Russellville, Boatland, Douglas Lake, Copperhill, Ducktown, Green County, Hawkins County, Sullivan County, Memphis, Springfield, Cooper’s Gem Mine, or Big Creek.
+The top rockhounding locations include Horse Mountain, Cumberland Plateau, Tennessee River, Cannon County, Ben Lomond Mountain, Russellville, Boatland, Douglas Lake, Copperhill, Ducktown, Green County, Hawkins County, Sullivan County, Memphis, Springfield, Cooper’s Gem Mine, and Big Creek.

-There are plenty of other places.
-However, let’s take a look at some of the best rockhounding locations in Tennessee and see what you can find!
+There are many other places.
+However, let’s look at some of the top rockhounding spots in Tennessee and see what we can find!

 Ben Lomond Mountain

 Ben Lomond Mountain is among the best places to rockhound in central Tennessee for geodes.
-If you reach the area, focus on searching on the western side of the mountain.
+If you reach the area, focus on searching on the mountain’s western side.

 You can also find marcasite, pyrite, dolomite, celestite, or calcite specimens, among other minerals, rocks, and crystals!